Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Gerald O'Hara and Bonnie, two people Scarlett loved, dying the exact same way

-What really drives the knife in is that Bonnie died the exact same way was Scarlett's father.
 In the movie, Scarlett's reaction really drives it home

 Scarlett: *annoyed* Just like Pa! *dawning horror as she realizes what's going to happen* Just like Pa! *Bonnie falls off the horse and is killed, Scarlett faints*